unum-cloud/usearch/README.md

 ```

 Python bindings are implemented with [`pybind/pybind11`](https://github.com/pybind/pybind11).
-Assuming the presence of Global Interpreter Lock in Python, on large insertions we spawn threads in the C++ layer.
+Assuming the presence of Global Interpreter Lock in Python, we spawn threads in the C++ layer on large insertions.

 #### Serialization